 The perfect treat for breakfast or snack: Lemon Ricotta Muffins!
-These flavorful muffins are hearty and even somewhat healthy thanks to ricotta cheese and olive oil.
+These flavorful muffins are hearty and healthier thanks to ricotta cheese and olive oil.
 They’re flavored with cinnamon, nutmeg and cardamom and have added flavor from vanilla, lemon zest and lemon juice!

-I love that these Lemon Ricotta Muffins are made with both Ricotta cheese and olive oil.
-Both ingredients give them a heartier taste to them.
+I love that these ricotta muffins are made with both ricotta cheese and olive oil.
+Both ingredients give them a rich, delicious taste.

 - Perfectly Sweet: I tested a few times to get both the flavor and sweetness just right!

 - Moist: The ricotta and olive oil make them a little healthier and more moist and filling than most muffins.

 - Easy to Make: No mixer needed and the batter comes together in minutes!

 - Flavorful: Warm cinnamon, cardamom, nutmeg add cozy flavor.
 Fresh lemon juice and lemon zest also add fresh flavor!

 Below are notes about some of the ingredients.
 Please see recipe card below for full list of ingredients and measurements.